-While I am personally infatuated with ‘most’ of Toronto’s hard lofts, it’s worth noting that there are certainly some lemons out there that I try to steer my clients away from (surprisingly, some that are in high demand).
+While I am personally infatuated with ‘most’ of Toronto’s hard lofts, it’s worth noting that there are certainly some lemons out there that we all try to steer our clients away from (surprisingly, some that are in high demand).
 So don’t be swept off your feet and let your eyes glaze over when you hear about any hard loft — be sure to do your due diligence!
 We at TrueLofts.ca are always candid with these details when discussing with our clients.

 Another strong ‘pro’ in my mind is that many lofts are zoned as historical properties.
 This further increasing their desirability and creates an interest in their history.

 Another con to some people is that the majority of hard lofts do not include many (if any) amenities, such as gyms, concierge, pools etc. However, this ‘con’ can be offset with lower maintenance fees (ini some cases, not all), as a result of the fewer amenities.

-And finally, a notable strike again hard lofts is that the majority do not come with balconies (although most have at least a large terrace shared among residents).
+And finally, a notable strike again hard lofts is that the majority do not come with balconies.

 As you’ve probably guessed by now, these are loft style condos that are ‘not’ conversion buildings.
 They were built solely as condos.

-As well, many soft lofts are virtually indistinguishable from hard lofts, with identical or very similar features.
+As well, many soft lofts are difficult to distinguish from hard lofts, with identical or very similar features.
 The one exception would be that the majority of soft lofts ‘do’ in fact have balconies.

 We hope this article has been helpful!
 Our parting thought would be that there are hard and soft lofts available to meet just about any budget.
 Do concessions sometimes need to be made?
 Yes.
-If you want a 1200 square foot hard loft in King west with a doorman and a balcony for $450,000, you might have some trouble with that.
-However we find that when our clients weigh all of their needs and prioritize them, it becomes easier to narrow in on the best lofts available to suit your lifestyle.
+If you want a 1200 square foot hardloft in King west with a doorman and a balcony for $600,000, you might have some trouble with that.
+However we find that when our clients weigh all of their needs and prioritize them, it becomes easier for us to narrow in on the best lofts options that suit your lifestyle.